SankalpGhasti-dev/PyLabFlow/CONTRIBUTING.md

   - Please follow the **PEP 8** style guide for Python code.
   - We recommend using a code formatter like `black` to automatically format your code.

-Thank you again for your interest in making LwFlow better\! ❤️
+Thank you again for your interest in making PyLabFlow better\! ❤️